mdfaiz1201/ContactGraphMap/README.md

 # Contact Management App with Charts and Maps

-A web application built using ReactJS, TailwindCSS, Redux toolkit, React Router and GraphQL to manage contacts and display COVID-19 data using charts and maps.
+A web application built using ReactJS, TailwindCSS, Redux toolkit, React Router and GraphQL to manage contacts and display LIVE COVID-19 data using Line Graph.

 ## Screenshot